shlomo-b/homeProd-K3s/README.md

    ---

    These resources enable secure secret management and automated TLS certificate provisioning for all applications in the cluster without requiring application-specific configuration.

-   Note:
+   AWS Credentials Requirements:

+   For cert-manager: Create an IAM user with permissions to modify Route53 records for DNS validation.
+The access key and secret key must be stored as a Kubernetes secret referenced by the ClusterIssuer, or use a service account.

-   For cert-manager, you'll need AWS access key and secret key with permissions to access Route53 For external-secrets, you'll need AWS access key and secret key with permissions to access AWS SecretsManager
+   For external-secrets: Create an IAM user with permissions to read from AWS SecretsManager.
+The access key and secret key must be stored as a Kubernetes secret referenced by the ClusterSecretStore, or use a service account.

+   Note: Examples of how to use certificates and external secrets in your applications can be found in the folder manage-certificates-apps and manage-secrets-apps:

+Certificate examples: see k8s-apps/manage-certificates-apps/ External secrets examples: see k8s-apps/blackjack and k8s-apps/shop-online

 ### Backup Configuration optional
    Deploy the cronjob for backing up network devices: